JAS-UCF/NuclearFootball/README.md

 # NuclearFootball

-code base for handing connectivity to the test stand base station
+code suite to interface with mosquito (MQTT BROKER) and record information from the ESP32 Warhead project

 ## RPI

-the rpi code will allow us to see live sensor readouts as the launch key is sending the information to us
+RPI will subscribe to topics relating to sensor information coming from the ESP32 RPI will record all relevant information coming from the MQTT topics RPI will publish back to topics relatiing to safety and shutoff

 ### SETUP